mermaid-js/mermaid/docs/mermaidAPI.md

 ### axisFormat

-Datetime format of the axis, this might need adjustment to match your locale and preferences **Default value '%Y-%m-%d'**.
+Datetime format of the axis.
+This might need adjustment to match your locale and preferences

+**Default value '%Y-%m-%d'**.

 ## render